Waterman's Beach Lobster

 Waterman's Beach Lobster was a family-owned lobster pound in South Thomaston, Maine.
 Anne Cousens (maiden name Waterman) opened it in 1986.
 Her daughter, Sandy Manahan, and daughter-in-law, Lorrie Cousens, closed the place on September 4, 2016.
 She didn't want to sell it "because we don't want our name to go downhill."

-Besides lobsters and steamed clams, Anne was just as famous for the homemade pies she would bake.
+In addition to seafood such as lobster and steamed clams, the restaurant was known for the homemade pies baked by its founder, Anne Cousens.